sofa-framework/sofa/applications/plugins/SofaPardisoSolver/extlibs/Info.md

-Place here in the "extlibs/"" folder the pardiso500-GNU461-X86-64 (or similar) library.
+Place here the pardiso500-GNU461-X86-64 (or similar) library.